top of page

 Next, you need stuff to fix the bike if it breaks down and just for general maintenance (chain lube).
 The most common breakdown is the old flat tire, so there are extra tubes, pump, etc. Back home, a worse breakdown might just mean a call to Chris to pick me up.
 So there are other supplies that might help me get to the next town if I break a spoke or chain.

-Finally, in this modern world, there are the electronics.
+Finally, in this modern cycling world, there are electronic gadgets.
 Some of these are for safety and others for entertainment.
-I am on the high side of riding tech support.
-Besides the obvious lights, Garmin computer, and smartphone, I have electronic shifting, power meter pedals, a heart rate monitor, an iPad, and then a battery pack backup in case anything essential runs out of juice while still on the road.
+I tend to favor riding tech support.
+Besides the obvious lights, Garmin bike computer, and smartphone, I have electronic shifting, power meter pedals, a heart rate monitor, an iPad, and then a battery pack backup in case anything essential runs out of juice while still on the road.

 And when I get to San Francisco I plan to buy some CO2 cartridges and a Leatherman with pliers and knife.
 Those won't go carry on for the flight.

 Thanks for reminding me to add this Paul.
 Fortunately I did remember to pack it, but initially forgot to post it.
-You do need something for off the bike--I have one t-shirt, one shorts, pair of Crocs (lightweight and waterproof), two pair of undies, and some sleeping clothes.
-And of course you need your vitamins, toothbrush/paste, and a some first aid stuff.
+You do need clothing and stuff for off the bike--I have one t-shirt, one shorts, pair of Crocs (lightweight and waterproof), two pair of undies, and some sleeping clothes.
+And of course you need your vitamins, toothbrush/paste, and some first aid stuff.

 That's it!
 You bike experts, did I forget anything essential?
 Let me know in the comments below.